csecht/passphrase-generate/README.md

 The program places no limits on the length of pass-strings, though your system memory might.
 The window can be dragged to view longer results up to a limit; results exceeding that limit can still be copied and pasted.

 ## Known issues:
-In MacOS, using F1 to increase font size in any pop-up window inserts a "?"/unknown character in the text.
+In MacOS, using F1 to increase font size in any pop-up window inserts a "?"/unknown character in the text when cursor in in the text field.

 ## Development plans:
 - Use Windows system dictionary